 Austria is best for..

 Austrian holidays are great for winter sports enthusiasts and summer culture vultures.

 During the winter months Austria transforms into a paradise in white where there is an abundance of white powder options for novices and experts alike.
 Many resorts boast vibrant après-ski scenes, yet alpine Austria still remains true to winter traditions that enhance the magic of this special season.

 Outside winter, Austria has endless capacity to surprise.
 Widely regarded as one of the best kept secrets in travel, there is still much fun to be had in ski resorts after the snow melts.
 The gorgeous green mountains and valleys, that were once icy white, become the perfect playground for hikers, cyclists, kayakers and climbers.
 Yet Austria is not all about mountains and altitude.
-The urban jewels of Vienna, Salzburg and Innsbruck are all rich in charm and history.
+It is always a good time to visit CLC resorts.
+Austria is no exception; the urban jewels of Vienna, Salzburg and Innsbruck are all rich in charm and history.

 Situated in the Alps, Austria is naturally very popular with skiers and hikers, but it is also a country that gave the world an important musical heritage, ranging from the classical composer Mozart to the Strauss waltzes and the Von Trapp family whose story was told in The Sound of Music.
 Much of this is centred in Salzburg, a storybook city where visitors are also enchanted by the Altstadt’s domes and spires, a formidable clifftop fortress and the fast-flowing Salzach River.
 Salzburg is also magical at Christmas time when the air is filled with the smell of punch and almonds, whilst the traditional festive markets are warm and full of merriment.

 The currency used in Austria is the Euro (€).

 Austria is 1 hour ahead of the UK.